 There are three main categories of cooling methods: conventional cooling techniques, surface cooling systems, and intravascular cooling systems.

 Conventional Cooling Techniques

-These consist of the use of cold saline infusions and ice packs and are the simplest and most cost-effective methods.
-The advantages of this method are that its availability is widespread; it is easy to use; it can be initiated by paramedics in the field, and is considered a safe method for hypothermia induction.
+These consist of using cold saline infusions and ice packs and are the simplest and most cost-effective methods.
+The advantages of this method are that its availability is widespread; it is easy to use; it can be initiated by paramedics in the field and is considered a safe method for hypothermia induction.
 It can also be used as an adjunct to more advanced cooling methods to augment the cooling rate.
 The disadvantage of using conventional methods is that they are very labor-intensive, often result in temperatures lower than the target temperature, and are not effective in maintaining the target temperature.